Skip to main content

 Removing Remaining Characters

 The } is the last character we need to remove.
 Using Find and Replace, add a } in the Find what field and a blank space in the Replace with field.
-Click Replace All and the result will be a cleanly formatted table.
+Click Replace All and the result is a cleanly formatted table.

 find curly bracket and replace with a blank space